The Life Sciences Department houses the following programs: Biology, Biotechnology, Sustainability, and Sustainable Urban Agriculture.

 Biotechnology is the fastest growing industry in California.
 The City College Biotechnology program prepares biological technicians to help develop drugs and other medical, manufacturing and agricultural products to improve human health and the quality of life.
 Biotechnology students work with live cells to produce growth hormones, human insulin, anti-cancer agents, vaccines and diagnostics for AIDS, cancer and hepatitis.
 They also bioengineer proteins used in foods and work with waste management, and water treatment and detoxification.
 Click here for more information on our Biotech program.

-The Sustainability Certificate offers an interdisciplinary, theorical, philosophical and practical approach for students to enter into the academic and/or professional fields related to sustainability.
+The Sustainability Certificate offers an interdisciplinary, theoretical, philosophical and practical approach for students to enter into the academic and/or professional fields related to sustainability.
 Students gain skills to critically analyze current global affairs in order to offer alternative solutions to create sustainable societies.
 Click here for more information on our Sustainability program.

 Sustainable Urban Agriculture

 Click here for more information on our sustainable urban agriculture program.
-Click here for information on our campus farm, Seeds@City.